Are Massage Guns Safe To Use On Skin?

 Overuse or pressing down hard into the muscle can cause bruising and tenderness.

-If this has occurred, it’s best to rest the area to let it heal completely before trying to massage it again, as further use will only increase the bruising and healing time.
+If this has occurred, it’s best to rest the area to let it heal completely before trying to massage it again, as further use will only increasing the bruising and healing time.

 Overstretched skin